LearnFintech

 2. Profitability is a Choice

-Wise has been profitable since 2017 with 45% margins.
+Wise has been profitable since 2017, running a 21% underlying PBT margin while continuously cutting prices.
 They prove that you don't need to burn cash forever to build a massive fintech; sustainable unit economics are the best foundation for growth.

 3. Word-of-Mouth Scaling is Superior